 The Dutch Chamber of Commerce, founded in 1991, is an independent international business association, representing Dutch or Dutch-related companies of all sizes and individuals that have a stake in developing trade in, with, or through Hong Kong.
 It is a member-driven, not-for-profit, non-governmental organisation of business people, and sustains itself through membership subscriptions, advertisements and events.

-The Chamber has over 350 individuals and 200 companies as member ranging from global market leading multinationals, SMEs and startups.
+The Chamber has around 200 companies as member ranging from global market leading multinationals, SMEs and startups.

 Representation and Advocacy

 The Dutch Chamber participates in the International Business Committee, chaired by the Chief Secretary of HKSAR.
 This unique Committee provides four times a year a ‘face to face’ forum between the Government, representatives from international chambers of commerce and the Hong Kong General Chamber of Commerce on matters affecting the business environment and perceptions of Hong Kong.
 Furthermore the Dutch Chamber is also a member of the European Chamber of Commerce in Hong Kong, comprised of the 15 European Chambers based in Hong Kong and 1 in Macau.